Parliament House, Canberra: Design and construction

-The building was opened by Queen Elizabeth II on 9 May 1988, the anniversary of the opening of both the first Federal Parliament in Melbourne on 9 May 1901 by the Duke of Cornwall and York (later King George V), and of the Provisional Parliament House in Canberra on 9 May 1927 by the Duke of York (later King George VI).
+The building was opened by Queen Elizabeth II on 9 May 1988, the anniversary of the opening of both the first Federal Parliament in Melbourne on 9 May 1901 by the Duke of Cornwall and York (later King George V), and of Provisional Parliament House in Canberra on 9 May 1927 by the Duke of York (later King George VI).

 The flag flown from the 81 m flagpole is 12.8 by 6.4 m, about the size of half a tennis court.
-The flagpole weighs 250 tonnes and is made of polished stainless steel from Wollongong.
-It was designed to be the pinnacle of Parliament House and is an easily recognisable symbol of national government.
+The flagpole weighs 250 tonnes and is made of polished stainless steel from Newcastle, with the steel ball resting at the top of the flagpole manufactured by Leussink Engineering Pty Ltd. It was designed to be the pinnacle of Parliament House and is an easily recognisable symbol of national government.
 It is visible by day from outside and inside Parliament House and floodlit at night.
 The flag itself weighs approximately 15 kg.

 The site covers 80 acre.
 The building was designed to sit above Old Parliament House when seen from a distance.
 The building is four metres (13 feet) higher than the original height of the hill.
 About one million cubic metres (35,000,000 cubic feet) of rock had to be excavated from the site.
 It was used to fill low-lying areas in the city.
 Most of the granite used was sourced from Australia.
 Twice the amount needed was quarried as a very high standard of granite was required particularly for the curved walls.

 It was proposed originally to demolish Old Parliament House so that there would be an uninterrupted vista from the New Parliament House to Lake Burley Griffin and the Australian War Memorial, but there were successful representations for the preservation of the historic building, which now houses a parliamentary museum.
 The original idea was for Parliament House to be open free to the public, and the sweeping lawns leading up to the entrances were intended to symbolise this.

+External features

+The design of Parliament House is anchored around two large curved walls that divides the structure into four quadrants.
+Clockwise these are: the formal entrance and event space, the House of Representatives, the executive wing and the Senate.
+These walls are sunken into the hill so that the building appears to emerge from the land, rather that towering over those beneath it.
+The ability for people to walk on the grass roofs over their representatives also represents the people being above the government.
+The entire structure is surmounted by an 81 m flagpole flying the Australian flag.
+The flag is the largest in the country, measuring 6.4 m by 12.8 m, around the size of a double-decker bus.